davidsaraiva/fizz-buzz/README.md

 ./run.sh 1 20
 ```

-The arguments represent minimum and maximum range of values for output.
+The arguments represent minimum and maximum range of values for output ([minRange , maxRange]).
+<b>Note:</b> In order to mantain the exercise simplicity only positive values are considered valids.

 ## Tests